yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/security/create-kms-config/aws-kms.md

 </ul>

 Encryption at rest uses universe keys to encrypt and decrypt universe data keys.
-You can use the Yugabyte Platform UI to create key management service (KMS) configurations for generating the required universe keys for one or more YugabyteDB universes.
-Encryption at rest in Yugabyte Platform supports the use of [Amazon Web Services (AWS) KMS](https://aws.amazon.com/kms/).
+You can use the YugabyteDB Anywhere UI to create key management service (KMS) configurations for generating the required universe keys for one or more YugabyteDB universes.
+Encryption at rest in YugabyteDB Anywhere supports the use of [Amazon Web Services (AWS) KMS](https://aws.amazon.com/kms/).

 The AWS user associated with a KMS configuration requires the following minimum Identity and Access Management (IAM) KMS-related permissions: